An Exceptional Collection For Khovanov Homology: Higher order projectors

 The picture above is a Postnikov type decomposition.
-It is well known that such decompositions can be constructed functorially using Bousfield localization.
-We now define a comparable construction of this decomposition which is functorial in the same sense.
+It is well known that such decompositions can be constructed functorially using the language of quotients and localization.
+In Proposition \ref{bousprop} we will show that the chain complex $Z_{n,k}$ determines the Bousfield colocalization with respect to the $k$th layer of the through-degree filtration.

 We must extend the category $\Kom(n)$ so that certain limits are guaranteed to exist.